Berkshire Driving School - Minibus Test

 A drivers daily rest period may be taken in a parked vehicle if it is fitted with a bunk.

 If asked to leave the vehicle by an official you should ask to see his warrant card.
-An official who keeps one of your charts should sign the back of the replacement chart and add his telephone number.
+An official may "interrogate" your card but should return it.

-If you need to change vehicles, take your chart with you.
+If you need to change vehicles, take your smartcard with you.

 If you obstruct an enforcement officer during the course of their business you could be liable to a £5000 fine.

-If an emergency arises and you need to exceed the normal drivers hours you should continue with the same tachograph chart and write the explanation on the back.
+If an emergency arises and you need to exceed the normal drivers hours you should continue with the same tachograph smartcard and make a note of the situation.

-Bus drivers must use tachographs if journeying more than 50 km
+Bus drivers must use smartcard if journeying more than 50 km

 Smart cards are now in increasing use.
 They last for about 28 days.
 Using the card for longer than this will overwrite previous information.
 There are four types of smart cards.